Nutrition during pregnancy

 Is sushi really forbidden during pregnancy?

-Should I take supplements during pregnancy?
+Should I take dietary supplements during pregnancy?

 Is coffee totally forbidden?